Calling period open:

 A very good level of English language proficiency is required.
 Knowledge of Italian is highly appreciated.

-Remuneration:Interns will receive a lump sum of 800 EUR per month.
+Remuneration:Interns will receive a stipend of 1.033,97 Eur per month (Italy).
 The payment is not exempt from taxation by the candidate's original country.

 Insurance:Interns must have health insurance cover, and will be required to sign a certificate confirming such cover.